thosgood/this-weeks-finds/markdown/151-200/week190.md

-philosophers think a lot about things like "mappings between theories", which gets them interested in category theory, which in turn gets them interested in other good stuff: background-free physics, n-categories, and so on.
+philosophers think a lot about things like "mappings between theories", which gets them interested in category theory, which in turn gets them interested in other good stuff: background-free physics,
+$n$-categories, and so on.
 It can't be all bad if it does that!

 I liked this conference because I met quite a few philosophers who are well-versed in the technical aspects of physics and busy thinking about